kubelo1705/kubelo1705/README.md

-- 👋 Hi, I’m @kubelo1705, i'am a 3-year student in University of Science
+- 👋 Hi, I’m @kubelo1705, i'am a 4-year student in University of Science
-- 👀 I’m interested in backend for web and mobile
+- 👀 I’m interested in backend.
-- 🌱 I’m currently learning some about php, java
 - 📫 please contact: fb.com/phattran2107 or phat.tran.210700@gmail.com

 <!---